gbolo/vsummary/README.md

 8. Allow execution of powershell files that are not signed: `Set-ExecutionPolicy -Scope "CurrentUser" -ExecutionPolicy "unrestricted"`
 9. Download the powershell script [vsummary_collect.ps1](https://github.com/gbolo/vSummary/blob/master/powershell/vsummary_collect.ps1) and modify the vcenter server list and api endpoint located near the end of the script.
 10. Execute the powershell script, then once complete visit your webserver address to see the results.
+11. Create an automated job to run this script X amount of times per day.

 ### Docker